-Free printable artwork plus our nearly complete laundry room makeover.
+Free printable artwork plus our nearly complete small laundry room makeover.

 UPDATE: Makeover is complete and can be seen here LAUNDRY ROOM REFRESH